ibm-cloud-docs/cloud-object-storage/basics/archive.md

 This implementation of the `GET` operation uses the `lifecycle` query parameter to retrieve the lifecycle settings for the bucket.

-Cloud IAM users must have at minimum the `Reader` role to retrieve a lifecycle for a bucket.
+Cloud IAM users must have at a minimum the `Reader` role to retrieve a lifecycle for a bucket.

 Classic Infrastructure Users must have at minimum `Read` permissions on the bucket to retrieve a lifecycle policy for a bucket.